 Training your Recall

-Step 1: From short distance about 6 to 8 feet, call your dog.
-So make sure they know their name 100% of the time.
-If not then you would want to practice what trainers call the “Name Game”.
+Step 2: From short distance about 6 to 8 feet, call your dog.
 Using a cheerful voice saying your dog’s name, when she starts to move toward you add the word “Come”.
 Praise her and give her the most delicious and yummy treats she hasn’t had before.
 Be generous on the rewards since this is a big deal for them to come to you.
 Do this 3 to 4 times Remember your dog’s name by itself is not a recall.
+Say “All Done” when you have finished with the Recall exercise.

 If your dog doesn’t come when you say their name, make some novel noises – kissy or whistle or funny noises for them to start coming.
 Then add come when they start moving toward you.